sourcegraph/handbook/content/departments/engineering/teams/cody/cody-marketing.md

 ### Scalable & secure

-Sourcegraph is trusted by the most discerning devs and companies, including ⅘ FAANG, 4/10 to US banks, Uber and GE.
+Sourcegraph is trusted by the most discerning devs and companies, including ⅘ FAANG, 4/10 top US banks, Uber and GE.
 The same scalability and security practices extend to Cody: a zero retention policy on both inputs and outputs, respecting all code host permissions, and industry-leading indemnity.